gvwilson/thirdbit/_posts/2022/2022-12-28-six-for-the-to-dont-list.md

 my spouse's response is,
 "Look, if you want a divorce, just say that you want a divorce."

-I can't stop thinking about things I'd like to build, though, both for their own sake and so that we could study their use and impact.
+I can't stop thinking about things I want to build, though, both because they'd be useful and so that we could study their use and impact.
-I have put these all on [my to-don't list][to-dont-post], but if you are minded to tackle any of them, please give me a shout.
+I have put the <s>six</s> seven all on [my to-don't list][to-dont-post], but if you are minded to tackle any of them, please give me a shout.